The Before I Go Licensed Facilitator Training in end of life planning: next intake March 2019

-- Receive a copy of the Before I Go Workbook, Gifted By Grief and the latest book ‘Before I Go: The Essential Guide to Creating a Good End of Life Plan’
+- Receive a copy of the Before I Go Workbook, and ‘Before I Go: The Essential Guide to Creating a Good End of Life Plan’

 Introduction: to each other, content of course, how it is organized, how best to make the most of it, what you need to do to graduate and practice as a licensed facilitator.